Capitán Sevilla: Development

 Capitán Sevilla was developed during the golden age of Spanish software under the working title Capitán Morcilla by Hi-Score, a Spanish game development group dedicated to microcomputers formed by director Álvaro Mateos, who previously worked on titles published by Dinamic Software such as Rocky and West Bank (1985).
 Mateos also acted as programmer alongside Ángel "Macedo" Jiménez, Francisco Gómez, Francisco Rodríguez, Manuel Guillén and David Brioso Santos, who served as music composer as well.
 Graphists Angel Tirado, José Ramón Pérez, Manuel Gasco and Rafael García Fernández were responsible for the pixel art, while Spanish cartoonist Max was in charge of the artwork.
 The team recounted the project's development process through interviews and the 2015 documentary ¡No nos gusta Capitán Morcilla!.

 Mateos decided to form the group using royalties obtained from his previous works and placed advertisements across universities to recruit people with programming and graphic design experience for ZX Spectrum and Amstrad CPC.
-Mateos and the staff rented an apartment in Triana, Seville to covert the floor into an office, acquired computers and development tools, assigning roles according to the abilities of each member, naming their team as Hi-Score and starting work on Capitán Morcilla.
+Mateos and the staff rented an apartment in Triana, Seville to convert the floor into an office, acquired computers and development tools, assigning roles according to the abilities of each member, naming their team as Hi-Score and starting work on Capitán Morcilla.
 The idea originated from a comic strip of the same name created by lead graphic designer Angel Tirado during his high school period, with its script being used as basis, and Mateos proposed the project to Dinamic.
 Due to Mateos' contacts, Dinamic would be in charge of publishing the game.

 The base version Hi-Score worked with to create Capitán Sevilla was the ZX Spectrum.
 Due to memory constrains, Tirado stated that tricks were necessary to fit "everything together" and the team decided to make the visuals monochrome except the marker area.